Acute arterial occlusion - kidney

 Causes of Acute arterial occlusion - kidney

 Acute arterial occlusion of the renal artery can occur after injury or trauma to the abdomen, side, or back.
 Blood clots that travel through the bloodstream (emboli) can lodge in the renal artery.
+Pieces of plaque from the walls of the arteries can come loose (on their own or during a procedure).
+This debris can block the main kidney artery one or one of the smaller vessels.

 Acute arterial occlusion - kidney Symptoms